BLUE HORIZON, BOOK 2

-But there was something about the canine which puzzled Navarre—something about her lifeprint that seemed too strong, as though there was more than one of her there.
-A fleeting thought entered her mind, but she dismissed it as improbable.
-Nobody would engage in this kind of combat if that were the case.
-Still, she didn’t want to take any chances.
 The Kastan moved toward the Silloni girl, engaging her more fiercely as the collie pulled back to catch a momentary breath.
 The Silloni parried a flurry of blows before Navarre lashed out with a kick that sent her to the smooth surface of the ring.
-She then moved back to whirl a glancing block up against the canine’s blade, then lashed out with one hand, pressing the flat of her palm against Samantha’s middle.
-The life-force-feeling spiked, and she knew.
+She then moved back to whirl a glancing block up against the canine’s weapon.

-Samantha blanched, immediately falling back from the touch and bringing down her blade with a fierce resolve, its razor point directly at the killer’s face as both combatants heaved in exertion.
+Samantha brought down her blade with a fierce resolve, its razor point directly at the killer’s face as both combatants heaved in exertion.
 A quick look backward confirmed that the Silloni was on her feet again, her weapon ready to come down if the Kastan dropped her guard.

-“You’re pregnant,” the Kastan killer growled.
-A momentary shock overcame both her opponents, and Navarre took the opening, lashing at Jazz with the double-sickle while slamming a heel into Samantha’s gut and sending her to the floor.
+Navarre lashed out at Jazz with the double-sickle while slamming a heel into Samantha’s gut and sending her to the floor.
 The collie fell backward, dropping the katana from heavy hands as the Kastan turned to face the Silloni.
 The pair whirled their weapons in a tempest of flashing metal as Navarre feinted several blows to the girl’s spiral horn, a calculated psychological attack on her fear.